 - The Business Office no longer sends out paper statements to students.
 To view your account online, log on to MyMAC.
 Click “My Account Info” tab at top of page, click “Term Billing Statements” at left of page, click the specific term, and then click specific term again.
 Students are reminded that they should check their campus email and MyMac frequently for important information.

-- Mineral Area College will ensure that in the event of a delay in disbursement of a payment by the U.S. Department of Veterans Affairs no penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities or a veteran of Chapter 31 (Vocational Rehabilitation and Employment) or 33 (Post 9/11 GI Bill) will be required to borrow any additional funds to cover the individual’s inability to meet his or her financial obligations to this institution.
+- Mineral Area College will ensure that in the event of a delay in disbursement of a payment by the U.S. Department of Veterans Affairs no penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities or a veteran of Chapter 31 (Vocational Rehabilitation and Employment) or 33 (Post 9/11 GI Bill) will not be required to borrow any additional funds to cover the individual’s inability to meet his or her financial obligations to this institution.

 The Veteran Campus Complaint Resolution contact is Dean Julie Sheets and she can be reached at (573) 518-2154